 History of World Mosquito Day

-World Mosquito Day was first established in 1897, when the link between mosquitos and malaria transmission was discovered by Sir Ronald Ross.
+World Mosquito Day was first established in 1897, when the link between mosquitoes and malaria transmission was discovered by Sir Ronald Ross.
 It aims to raise awareness about the causes of malaria and how it can be prevented, as well as fundraising for research into the cure of malaria.
 It is also a salute to the groundbreaking work of Sir Ross and scientists who have followed him.

 The London School of Hygiene and Tropical Medicine celebrates World Mosquito Day with exhibitions and parties designed both to entertain and to inform, while other celebrations include Malaria No More’s ‘Mozzy Air’ campaign, encouraging people to take anti-malarial when flying to malaria zones, and Nothing But Nets’ twitter campaigns to provide mosquito nets for poor communities.

-Get involved by holding a fundraiser to provide nets or quinine, distributing information about the precautions people should take when travelling to danger spots, or celebrating the achievements of research into mosquitoes and how to prevent the diseases they carry.
+Get involved by holding a fundraiser to provide nets or quinine, distributing information about the precautions people should take when traveling to danger spots, or celebrating the achievements of research into mosquitoes and how to prevent the diseases they carry.

 There are a lot of different charities out there that have been designed to help combat this disease, with Malaria No More being the most famous.
 This charity supports the prevention of malaria in countries like Kenya, Namibia, Botswana, Ghana, and Nigeria.
 One of the ways that you can celebrate World Mosquito Day is by fundraising for a charity like this.
 There are many ways to fundraise; all you need is an idea that gets everyone involved.
 You can have a bake sale or organize a fun run.
 The options are endless.
 It does not need to be anything complex, so long as you can raise money and awareness, you’re good to go!